 - 1. Rehearsal/Classroom attitude and participation - 2.
 Courtesy to the staff and fellow musicians - 3.
 Attendance and punctuality - 4.
 Performance participation - 5.
-Application of musical skill and technique: Breathing, posture, intonation, improvement of vocal range, flexibility, tone and vowel sounds as well as communication, interpretation of literature. - 6.
-Singing exams - 7.
-Written work - 8.
-Individual initiative and choral dedication - 9.
-Development in musicality both chorally and the use and recognition of appropriate terminology and practicum. - 10.
-Self-assessment
+Application of musical skill and technique as it pertains to:

+Breathing, posture, intonation, development of vocal range, flexibility, and tone.
+Singing exams

+- a.
+There will be singing exams throughout the semester at the discretion of the instructor. - 6.
+Written work - a.
+There will be a series of music fundamentals/music theory assignments to work on throughout the semester, and other assignments TBA. - b.
+Self-assessment/reflection - 7.
+Individual initiative and choral dedication. - 8.
+Development in musicality both chorally and in the use and recognition of appropriate terminology and practicum.